ibrahimroshdy/django-pdf-actions/docs/index.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/ibrahimroshdy/django-pdf-actions/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.